u-blox/ubxlib/port/platform/nrf5sdk/mcu/nrf52/gcc/runner/README.md

+*** IMPORTANT: this platform is now DEPRECATED, it is no longer supported and will be REMOVED in release 1.5, mid 2024: please use [zephyr](/port/platform/zephyr) instead. ***

 # Introduction
 This directory contains a build which compiles and runs any or all of the examples and tests for the NRF52 platform under GCC with Make.